How to Choose the Right Fish Tank for Aquaponics

 2. Source of Nutrients: Fish waste, primarily in the form of ammonia, is broken down by bacteria into nitrites and then nitrates, which are essential nutrients for plant growth.

-3. Water Reservoir: Acts as the main reservoir of water for the entire system which ensures a stable and continuous supply for both the fish and the plants
+3. Water Reservoir: Acts as the main reservoir of water for the entire system which house the fish.

 Aquaponics Fish Tank